 We’re seeing more large babies now than ever before, and that might be because the factors that cause macrosomia—maternal diabetes and obesity—are also on the rise.
 One 2004 study suggested that, as mothers gained more weight and smoked less frequently, babies were starting to grow to unhealthy sizes in utero.

-Unfortunately, doctors can’t see it coming.
-There are a few warning signs — an abnormally long distance between the mother’s uterus and her pubic bone (known as “fundal height), for instance, or excessive amniotic fluid.
+Unfortunately, high birth weight is difficult to predict.
+There are a few warning signs — an abnormally long distance between the mother’s uterus and her pubic bone (known as fundal height), for instance, or excessive amniotic fluid.
 But even ultrasounds are notoriously unreliable when it comes to estimating birth weight.
-In fact, suspicions of macrosomia are among the most common reasons for doctors scheduling unnecessary C-sections and inductions—only to deliver babies with perfectly normal birth weights.
+In fact, suspicions of macrosomia are among the most common reasons for doctors scheduling unnecessary C-sections and inductions—only to deliver babies with normal birth weights.
 One 2008 study found that interventions to protect women from high birthweight babies carry more risks than delivering a giant baby vaginally.

 “Our ability to predict macrosomia is poor,” the authors of the 2008 study wrote.
 “Our management policy of suspected macrosomic pregnancies raises induction of labor and cesarean delivery rates without improving maternal or fetal outcome.”